-If you are a homeowner who wants a new deck, but doesn’t know where to start this interactive deck design tool is just what you need.
 Everyone has different preferences and uses for their deck.
-This is why an interactive tool with custom options is a great place to start.
+This is why finding out about custom deck design options from Wahoo Decks is a great place to start.

 For Custom Decks without Dry Areas Underneath